Self-compassion for your inner child

 Continue to write or draw until you feel you’ve written in black inside the figure as much as you’d like to address.

-Step 2 – Writing positive responses (5’)
+Step 2 – Write positive responses (5’)

 Using coloured markers or other instruments, write or draw compassionate responses outside the central figure.
 Try at first to focus on true compassion, which we generally think about as warm-hearted soft thoughts (“may I not suffer”, “this sucks”, “I wish things weren’t this way”) and feelings (warmheartedness, “awwww”, warmth, caring).

-Step 3 – Deepening the compassion (5’)
+Step 3 – Deepen the compassion (5’)

 Continuing to use coloured markers, feel free to expand into other responses outside the figure of the child, such as advice (“this will pass”, “most of this pressure is self created”), affirmations (“you are so loved”, “I am worthy”) or anything else that feels right to you.
-Continue writing or drawing until you’ve either filled the page of you feel complete.
+Continue writing or drawing until you’ve either filled the page or you feel complete.

-Step 4 – Letting compassion sink in (5)
+Step 4 – Let compassion sink in (5’)

 Take some time to feel these compassionate thoughts, feelings, and wishes sinking into you, reaping the benefits of self-compassion’s dual nature of being extended from the self and received by the self.